Mo-Khalifa96/Dimensionality-Reduction-for-Facial-Recognition-and-Classification/README.md

 <br>

 ## Quick Access
 **To quickly access the project, I provided two links, both of which will direct you to a Jupyter Notebook with all the code and corresponding output, rendered, organized into sections and sub-sections, and supplied with thorough explanations and insights that gradually guide the unfolding of the project from one step to the next.
-The first link allows you to view the project, with its code and corresponding output rendered and organized into different sections and cells.
-The second link allows you to view the project as well as interact with it directly and reproduce the results if you prefer so.
+The first link allows you to view the project only, viewing its code and corresponding output.
+The second link allows you to view the project as well as interact with it directly and reproduce the results yourself.
 To execute the code, please make sure to run the first two cells first in order to install and import the Python packages necessary for the task.
 To run any given block of code, simply select the cell and click on the 'Run' icon on the notebook toolbar.**
 <br>
 <br>
 <br>